I came to faith in God at 11 years old through an experience with a cat.

 I started reading the New Testament as if I was the Prodigal Son.

-I attempted to have eyes like a child and His Words and Truth pounced off the page.
+I attempted to have eyes like a child and a different Gospel leapt off the page.

 I was finding God in an all new way through the Bible.